fransay/dsa/algorithms/fundamentals/README.md

 adjacent elements if they are wrong order.
 The algorithm doesn't work for large numbers.

 #### Insertion Sort
+Insertion sort works much more intuitively, the collection structure is divided into a sorted and unsorted collection struct, items in the unsorted at each iteration are moved and place in their right order of position in the unsorted collection struct.
 #### Merge Sort
 #### Quick Sort
 #### Selection Sort